rtyenriques/TheBreakzApp/README.md

 Steps to run The Breakz App

+1.Download or clone The Breakz App

+2.cd into the The Breakz App directory

+3.run bundle install in your console

+4.run shotgun

-download or clone The Breakz App cd into the concertz-sinatra-project directory run bundle install in your console run shotgun open your favorite browser and enter the given local url provided by the shotgun server
+5.open your browser and enter the given local url provided by shotgun server

+6.Register your self as a user with an email and password

+7.Start creating combos which you can add moves too